 This one works in the Israeli armed forces too.
 Another thing they ask you to get is a glow stick charger.

-A radiator hose for a '72 VW Beetle.
+A radiator hose or water pump for a '72 VW Beetle.

 For those readers not familiar with Beetles, the originals had air-cooled engines.
 No radiators.